-- There’s promising evidence that some complementary approaches, including mind and body practices such as meditation, tai chi, qi gong, and yoga and natural products such as garlic, fish oil, flaxseed, and green or black tea, may have small beneficial effects on blood pressure.
+- There’s promising evidence that some complementary approaches, including meditation, tai chi, qi gong, and yoga as well as garlic, fish oil, flaxseed, and green or black tea, may have small beneficial effects on blood pressure.

 If you have high cholesterol or high blood pressure, follow the treatment plan prescribed by your health care provider.
 Don’t replace your conventional treatment with other products or practices.
 Talk with your health care provider about any complementary approaches you’re considering.